HoroTW/GPU-Screen-Recorder/README.md

 # How to use
 Run `scripts/interactive.sh` or run gpu-screen-recorder directly, for example: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -o test_video.mp4` then stop the screen recorder with Ctrl+C, which will also save the recording.
 You can change -w to -w screen if you want to record all monitors or if you want to record a specific monitor then you can use -w monitor-name, for example -w HDMI-0 (use xrandr command to find the name of your monitor.
 The name can also be found in your desktop environments display settings).\
 Send signal SIGUSR1 (`killall -SIGUSR1 gpu-screen-recorder`) to gpu-screen-recorder when in replay mode to save the replay.
-The paths to the saved files is output to stdout after the recording is saved.\
+The paths to the saved files is output to stdout after the recording is saved (note that all other text it output to stderr so you can ignore that text).\
 You can find the default output audio device (headset, speakers (in other words, desktop audio)) with the command `pactl get-default-sink`.
 Add `monitor` to the end of that to use that as an audio input in gpu-screen-recorder.\
 You can find the default input audio device (microphone) with the command `pactl get-default-source`.
 This input should not have `monitor` added to the end when used in gpu-screen-recorder.\
 Example of recording both desktop audio and microphone: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -a "$(pactl get-default-source)" -o test_video.mp4`.\